Floppat/ama-bot-project/README.md

 ## general info
 ***
 * use the '/cmd' command to find out about all the commands that are needed to interact with ama bot
+* to run don't needed nothng special, only discord library